Emotionally sterile performative bullshit in your pocket

 What the fuck

 Also like drugs, ChatGPT seems to have been designed to be addictive.
 It prompts you as often as you prompt it.
 If you allow it, ChatGPT will steer you into talking about yourself.
 This produces a significant amount of dopamine in the human brain.
 Honestly, it reminds me of a slot machine in some ways.
 Whenever I play one, it'll often try to trick me into thinking I'm in control and winning.
 Of course, 30 cents on a $2 bet isn't a win.
 A slot machine doesn't tell you that.
 It's too busy celebrating that you lost $1.70.
 If you don't think critically about it, you'd never know what's going on.
 I can definitely see there being a "just one more" aspect to conversations with this thing.
-Social media has been exploiting the exact same playbook for years and it works.
-Why wouldn't it here?
+Social media has been exploiting that exact playbook for years and.
+Why wouldn't they apply it here?
 Whether it's intentional or not is irrelevant.
 It's a matter of cause and effect.

 no. really.
 What the fuck

 You’ll need to proofread anything you have ChatGPT write.
 If you don’t, it’ll make shit up and ruin your career.
 Ask Robert F. Kennedy about that one.
-Personally, I would fire anyone for using this crap for any reason.
-If you're not intelligent enough to compose an e-mail yourself, no matter how crappily written, you're not worth my investment.

 click to enlarge